whytekieran/ionic-assignment/www/README.md

 5)Ive shown that ive attempted to manage my source code using standard tools There have also been multiple branches and commits to my github account with this project.

-I have also used a little external CSS
+I have also used a little external CSS in the project.
 When i run the project in Google Chrome, i set the width of the window to its smallest, the app has been tested in this configuration

 Thanks for everything Ian and Eamon